Unique Power of Trusts

 Trusts are unique, powerful legal instruments.
-The following words from the famous legal historian F.W.
+The following words from the famous English legal historian F.W.
 Maitland reveal how significant the creation of trusts has been to modern prosperity.

 If we were asked what is the greatest and most distinctive achievement performed by Englishmen in the field of jurisprudence I cannot think that we should have any better answer to give than this, namely, the development from century to century of the trust idea.